Sport in Europe: Rugby league

-The three main domestic rugby union competitions are the fully professional Premiership (England), Top 14 (France) and United Rugby Championship (URC)(Ireland, Scotland, Wales, Italy and South Africa).
-The European Rugby Champions Cup is the premier continental championship, with clubs qualifying from the three professional competitions.

 Volleyball

 European teams have won most editions of the FIVB Volleyball Men's World Championship, led by Italy with three wins.
 In the FIVB Volleyball Women's World Championship, the Soviet Union has won five editions, Russia two, and Italy and Serbia one each.
 The Soviet Union has won three men's gold medals and four women's gold medals at the Olympics.

 The European Volleyball Confederation was founded in 1963, but the Men's European Volleyball Championship was first held in 1948 and the Women's European Volleyball Championship was first held in 1949, with the Soviet Union and Russia leading both in titles.

 The CEV Champions League is held annually since the 1959-60 edition.
 Russian clubs VC CSKA Moscow and VC Zenit-Kazan won 13 and six editions respectively, while Italian clubs Modena Volley and Volley Treviso won four each.
 The CEV Women's Champions League is held since 1960–61.
 WVC Dynamo Moscow won 11 editions, Uralochka Ekaterinburg won eight, and Volley Bergamo won seven.